 Complements of Terra Trevor

-We Who Walk the Seven Ways, is Terra Trevor’s new memoir about seeking healing and finding belonging.
-After she endured the difficult loss she wrote about in her memoir, Pushing up the Sky, a circle of Native women elders embraced and guided Terra (mixed-blood Cherokee, Lenape, Seneca, and German) through the seven cycles of life in Indigenous ways.
+We Who Walk the Seven Ways (University of Nebraska Press) is Terra Trevor’s new memoir about seeking healing and finding belonging.
+After enduring the difficult loss she wrote about in her memoir Pushing up the Sky, a circle of Native women elders embraced and guided her through the seven cycles of life in Indigenous ways.
 Over three decades, these women lifted her from grief, instructed her in living, and showed her how to age from youth into beauty.

 “Raised to conceal her Native ancestry, Terra Trevor learns from elders to nurture her mixed blood identity and shape her activism in transracial adoption, Indian health and education, and community building.
 This is an inspiring, heartfelt memoir of one Native woman’s spirit journey from childhood to her own elderhood.”